DriverCity/SPARK/src/smart_meter/README.md

 Being able to build smart meter requires certain preparations.
 Set up your environment following instructions [here.](https://github.com/DriverCity/SPARK/blob/master/src/smart_meter/doc/dev/development_environment_setup.md)

-You can find the overview and more instructions in the doc-file.
+You can find the overview and more instructions in the doc directory.